tdegeus/pybind11_examples/README.md

 >
 >   The main issue with Boost.Python - and the reason for creating such a similar project — is Boost.
 Boost is an enormously large and complex suite of utility libraries that works with almost every C++ compiler in existence. ...
 Now that C++11-compatible compilers are widely available, this heavy machinery has become an excessively large and unnecessary dependency.

 This repository contains several examples for the usage of pybind11.
 Even though the [online documentation](http://pybind11.readthedocs.io) provided by the developers of pybind11 makes the usage of it relatively straightforward, several examples - such as provided here - make pybind11 even easier to use.
-These example are meant for you to start quicker with pybind11.
-They are however by no means exhaustive, and do not always provide the optimal choice.
+These examples are meant for you to start quicker with pybind11.
+They are, however, by no means exhaustive, and do not always provide the optimal choice.
 Therefore it is highly advisable to **think for yourself**.
-Furthermore, contributions with similar simple examples (or by further improving existing examples) are highly welcomed.
+Furthermore, contributions with similar simple examples (or by further improving existing examples) are highly welcome.

 To give credit where credit is due: